 Bibliography

-A literature read of the dose-titration schedules, maintenance doses, and tolerability protocols used in Eli Lilly's published retatrutide trials.
-Not human-use guidance — the regulatory state in May 2026 is Phase 3, no FDA approval.
+TRIUMPH Phase 3 dose-titration schedule — 2 mg start, 4-week steps up to 12 mg weekly maintenance — with full literature read of the maintenance doses and tolerability protocols from Eli Lilly's published retatrutide trials.
+Not human-use guidance; regulatory state in May 2026 is Phase 3, no FDA approval.

 Eli Lilly's Phase 3 retatrutide program reads out across the TRIUMPH-1 through TRIUMPH-5 trials.
-Here is what the published Phase 3 data shows so far, what it does not show, and what changes if the FDA submission proceeds in 2026.
+The headline figure — ~24% mean body-weight reduction at 48 weeks — beats tirzepatide's SURMOUNT ceiling by 2–4 points.
+Here's what the published Phase 3 data shows, what it doesn't, and the 2026 FDA submission timeline.

 Contact